 Don’t throw the whole kiwi to your chickens because it will be wasted if it fails to pass on your chicken’s taste test.

-If your chickens don’t like kiwis or leave some excess, you need to dispose of it properly because it can attract rats and rodents into your backyard.
+If your chickens don’t like kiwis or leave some excess, you must dispose of it properly because it can attract rats and rodents into your backyard.

 Is Kiwi a Treat or a Feed?